suyeb786/wikimedia/README.md

 # wikimedia
-Install and configure mediawiki on your system.
+Install and configure  MediaWiki on CentOS system.